-HTTP-verb The REST verb.
-We use request in this example. /n A newline indicator constant.
+Element Description [HTTP-verb] The REST verb.
+We use req.request in this example.
+We rewrite HEAD to GET because Varnish does this internally before sending requests to origin. /n A newline indicator constant.
 It's always /n.
 Content-MD5 The content-md5 header value, used as a message integrity check.
 It's often left blank.
-We use IF (line feed) in this example.
+We use LF (line feed) in this example.
 Content-Type The content-type header value, used to specify the MIME-type.
 It's often left blank.
-We use IF in this example.
+We use LF in this example.
 Date The date and time stamp.
-We use reg.http.Date (which we created first as a separate header in the steps above).
+We use req.http.Date (which we created first as a separate header in the steps above).
 CanonicalizedAmzHeader The x-amz headers, which customize your S3 implementation.
 It's often left blank.
 We use IF in this example.
 CanonicalizedResource Your Amazon private bucket name.
 We use "/test123" in this example.